THE OPENING SPEECH AT PHAP NHAN TEMPLE ON THE BUDDHA VESAK CELEBRATION DAY

 Living the familyless life, the Buddha and his Sangha, having a lot of time to practice and serve sentient beings, relied on the love of teachers and students, the love of Dharma fellow practitioners, the love of Dharma protection and propagation in order to benefit all living things and living beings all over the planet.

-When the Buddha’s disciples became more and more numerous, in Mahavagga, Chapters 19 and 20, the Buddha taught his disciples as follows: “Dear disciples, go out in different directions to propagate the Dharma and save sentient beings, bring your own Dharma learning, Dharma practice, Dharma joy, and Dharma happiness to teach other people.
-Out of peacefulness and happiness for gods and human beings, spread the Tathagata‘s Dharma, perfect in the beginning, perfect in the middle, and perfect in the end, both in the meaning and in the letters.
-Proclaim your holy and peaceful lives for the many on the earth.”
+When the Buddha’s disciples became more and more numerous, in Mahavagga, Chapters 19 and 20, the Buddha taught his disciples as follows: “Oh dear disciples, do not go to the same place and the same direction.
+Go out in different places and different directions to propagate the Dharma and save sentient beings, bring your own Dharma learning, Dharma practice, Dharma joy, and Dharma happiness to teach other people.
+Out of peacefulness for the many, out of happiness for the many, out of peace, joy, well-being for gods and human beings, go forth and spread the Dharma for many people.
+The Dharma of the Tathagata is perfect at the beginning, perfect in the middle, and perfect in the end, both in the meaning and in the letters.
+Proclaim your holy and peaceful lives for the many all over the planet.”

 During the 80 years of living in the world, the Buddha taught many different kinds of people in all walks of society, such as kings, courtiers, merchants, servants, even cow dung collectors, murderers, prostitutes, etc. The Dharma and the Sangha of the Buddha are both capable of accommodating people from different castes, religions, skin colors, and races.
 Those who have enough good conditions to cultivate, learn, understand, practice, and apply the Buddhadharma in their daily lives diligently, mindfully, and with mindfulness and awareness can bring peace and true happiness for themselves and for other people right here and right now in the present life.